DevOps-Represent/terraform-workshop/workshop-content/00-set-up.md

 * If the version is older, then the easiest option is to use Docker - [Install Docker for Windows](https://docs.docker.com/docker-for-windows/install/)

 * Run docker to spin up a Ubuntu container:
-`docker run -it -v //C/path/to/repo:/devopsgirl-terraform ubuntu:latest --name devopsgirls-terraform`
+`docker run -it -v //C/path/to/repo:/devopsgirl-terraform ubuntu:latest --name devopsrepresent-terraform`

 Once you have WSL or Ubuntu using docker, you can now follow the same instructions for Mac to install Terraform